PhilT95/athenlyx/docs/blue/tools-network/zeek.md

 # Zeek - Traffic Analyser
 >Zeek (formerly Bro) is the world's leading platform for network security monitoring.
-Flexible, open-source, and powered by defenders."
-"Zeek is a passive, open-source network traffic analyser.
+Flexible, open-source, and powered by defenders.
+Zeek is a passive, open-source network traffic analyser.
 Many operators use Zeek as a network security monitor (NSM) to support suspicious or malicious activity investigations.
 Zeek also supports a wide range of traffic analysis tasks beyond the security domain, including performance measurement and troubleshooting.

 ## Zeek Basics
 **Zeek** differs from known monitoring and IDS/IPS (like [Snort](./snort.md)) tools by providing a wide range of detailed logs ready to investigate both forensic and data analysis actions.